cBioPortal/cbioportal/docs/mutation-data-transcript-annotation.md

 #### Plans for default transcripts

-We are planning to move to a single set of default transcripts over time, previously `uniprot` was used for the public facing portals and is currently still the default for new installations.
+We are planning to move to a single set of default transcripts over time.
+Prior to v5 `uniprot` was used for the public facing portals and local installations.
 Our plan is to use `mskcc` everywhere and eventually we will most likely move to [MANE](https://www.ensembl.org/info/genome/genebuild/mane.html).
 MANE is only available for grch38 and since most of our data is for grch37 this is currently not feasible.
-Whichever set of transcripts you choose to use, make sure to indicate so in the [Genome Nexus Annotation Pipeline](https://github.com/genome-nexus/genome-nexus-annotation-pipeline#maf-annotation) (`--isoform-override <mskcc or uniprot>`) and put the same set of transcripts in the properties file of cBioPortal, such that the [Mutations Tab](https://bit.ly/39hVtDd) will show the correct canonical transcript (currently defaults to `uniprot`).
+Whichever set of transcripts you choose to use, make sure to indicate so in the [Genome Nexus Annotation Pipeline](https://github.com/genome-nexus/genome-nexus-annotation-pipeline#maf-annotation) (`--isoform-override <mskcc or uniprot>`) and put the same set of transcripts in [the properties file](https://docs.cbioportal.org/deployment/customization/portal.properties-reference/#properties) of cBioPortal, such that the [Mutations Tab](https://bit.ly/39hVtDd) will show the correct canonical transcript (currently defaults to `mskcc`).
 The re-annotation of mutations only happens once a user clicks to change the transcript, which is why it's important that the protein change in the database is for the specific transcript displayed first.